-As we discussed above, an unimaginably large chunk of hidden defilements or anusaya can be permanently removed by gaining insight on the anicca nature.
+As we discussed above, an unimaginably large chunk of hidden defilements or anusaya would have been permanently removed.

 Any visual, sound, taste, smell, touch would only provide a brief moment of pleasure while the sensation lasts.
 In most cases, we re-live such experiences and mostly enjoy "mind-made pleasures".
 Those are "samphassa-jā-vedana" that we have discussed in several posts at the website.